Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9

 In quenched-disorder materials, random exchange interaction gives rise to a power-law behavior ($\propto T^{-\gamma}$) in low-temperature magnetic susceptibility data \cite{PhysRevX.8.031028,Kimchi2018,PhysRevB.102.054443}.
-We fitted the susceptibility data (see Fig. \ref{sctomag}b) in between 2-5 K with a power-law $\propto T^{-0.57}$.
+We fitted the susceptibility data (see Fig. \ref{sctomag}b) in between 2-5 K with a power-law $\chi(T)\propto T^{-0.57}$.
 Another key signature of the random-singlet state is the scaling of susceptibility and specific heat data \cite{PhysRevLett.124.047204}.
 We plotted $(\mu_\mathrm{0}H)^{\gamma}\chi$ vs. $T/\mu_0H$ in Fig.~\ref{sctomag}c for magnetic field up to 5 T where the value $\gamma$ turned out to be 0.71, which is close to the value obtained from the power-law fit.
 All data points fall into the same curve at low temperatures, indicating bond randomness in the system \cite{PhysRevLett.122.167202}.
 To confirm the universal scaling behavior, $MT^{-\beta}$ vs. $\mu_0H/T$ data are plotted in Fig.~\ref{sctomag}d.
 The value of $\beta$ obtained from the scaling is $0.4$, which is close to the expected value $1−\gamma = 0.43$.
 Similar scaling behavior was recently reported in a Kitaev spin liquid candidate H$_3$LiIr$_2$O$_6$ wherein disorder-induced low energy density of states $N(E) \sim E^{-0.5}$ give rise to a power-law behavior in the low-temperature magnetic susceptibility data \cite{PhysRevB.107.014424}.
 The scaling behavior of magnetization in the Kitaev magnet H$_3$LiIr$_2$O$_6$ suggests the realization of a random-singlet state.